chriss3008/Food-Delivery-Site/README.md

 ##  🎯Objetive

-This is a mobile-first Front-end project using an educational API to create a Food Delivery site using the technologies described in [Technologies](#Technologies).
+This is a mobile-only Front-end project using an educational API to create a Food Delivery site using the technologies described in [Technologies](#Technologies).

 ---